Muppet-training/ninjaRecipe/readMe.md

 ## Sync form with React on the client side

-Lastly add this code to `app.js` in the client folder
+Lastly add this code to `app.js` in the src folder in the client folder

 ```javascript
 import React, { Component } from "react";